-I have been a devout fisherman as far back as I can remember.
+I have been into fishing for salmon and steelhead for as far back as I can remember.
 I started salmon fishing at a very young age.
 I was fortunate to grow up a few minutes walk to a stream that had a healthy population of migratory king and coho salmon, as well as large steelhead, rainbow, and brown trout.
 By the age of twelve, I had caught more salmon than most will in a lifetime.
 While most kids idolized sports figures, I grew up watching and reading about the legends and fishing greats like Del Brow, Lefty Krey, Flip Pallot, Jose Wejebe and countless others.
 As my friends were tackling dummies at football practice, I was roll casting into a river that had a fresh push of steelhead in its tail-out.
 Fishing has stayed with me through out my life.
 I have fished everywhere my travels have taken me: countless places along the Northeast coast, the Florida Keys, the South West, West Coast, Alaska, Canada, Japan, and all over the Caribbean.

 I was also fortunate to grow up on the East Coast of Lake Ontario in the summers, where I spent most of my time on the water fishing out of anything that would float.
 At eighteen I started chartering and navigating a twenty-eight foot fishing charter boat through a massive salmon troll fleet that once blanketed Mexico Bay and Lake Ontario area during late August and early September.
-This was the hay day of the Lake Ontario fishing charter fleet, before the poor salmon and steelhead returns in the late nineties that diminished this fleet to only a handful.
+This was the heyday of the Lake Ontario fishing charter fleet, before the poor salmon and steelhead returns in the late nineties that diminished this fleet to only a handful.